afairgiant/WGU-Capstone/README.md

         Add a .gitignore file to exclude sensitive files (e.g., configs/api_keys.json and large datasets).
     1.3: Create a virtual environment:

-1.4: Install dependencies and save them to requirements.txt:

-    pip install pandas numpy matplotlib seaborn scikit-learn tensorflow streamlit requests pip freeze > requirements.txt
+    1.4: Install dependencies and save them to requirements.txt: pip install pandas numpy matplotlib seaborn scikit-learn tensorflow streamlit requests pip freeze > requirements.txt

 2. Data Collection

-    2.1: Obtain an API key from CoinGecko (if required).
+    2.1: Obtain an API key from CoinGecko (if required). <br />
-    2.2: Write a script (src/data/data_loader.py) to fetch historical cryptocurrency data from CoinGecko.
+    2.2: Write a script (src/data/data_loader.py) to fetch historical cryptocurrency data from CoinGecko. <br />
-    2.3: Save the raw data in the data/raw/ folder as CSV files.
+    2.3: Save the raw data in the data/raw/ folder as CSV files. <br />
-    2.4: Run the script and verify that the data is being downloaded correctly.
+    2.4: Run the script and verify that the data is being downloaded correctly. <br />

 3. Data Preprocessing

-    3.1: Write a script (src/data/data_cleaning.py) to clean and preprocess the raw data:
+    3.1: Write a script (src/data/data_cleaning.py) to clean and preprocess the raw data:<br />
-        Convert timestamps to datetime.
+        - Convert timestamps to datetime. <br />
-        Handle missing values.
+        - Handle missing values. <br />
-        Remove duplicates.
+        - Remove duplicates.<br />

-    3.2: Save the cleaned data in the data/processed/ folder.
+    3.2: Save the cleaned data in the data/processed/ folder. <br />
-    3.3: Explore the data using a Jupyter notebook (notebooks/data_exploration.ipynb):
+    3.3: Explore the data using a Jupyter notebook (notebooks/data_exploration.ipynb):<br />
-        Visualize price trends using line charts.
+        - Visualize price trends using line charts.<br />
-        Perform basic descriptive analysis.
+        - Perform basic descriptive analysis. <br />

 4. Feature Engineering